SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: Results

 \subsection{Ablation study - effect of different distances (metrics)}

 In our approach, we selected cosine similarity to calculate the distance between two vectors because it offers good results and works well with sparse representation in both calculation and final embedding matrix.
 Since the choice of this distance metric is arbitrary we next show how the choice of distance metric affects the results.
 Table~\ref{tab:metrics} shows different distance metrics we compared using same, default parameters.
 In the formula for standardized Euclidean $v_i$ represents the variance of the $i$-th feature in the hash vector.
 These metrics where chosen because they represent different groups of distance metrics.
 Euclidean distance is a special case of Minkowski distance where $p=2$.
 It measures the distance between two points in the Euclidean space.
-By taking the variance of each dimension into account during the calculation of Euclidean distance, we get the Standardized Euclidean distance that usually more robust when dimensions are scaled differently.
-Canberra distance is mostly used in intrusion detection and computer security and is a metric suitable for when data is scattered around the origin.
-The last metric we showcase is the Jaccard similarity.
-This metric work on binary data and calculates similarity based on whether a feature is present or not, but can also be generalized for use with numeric values.
+By taking the variance of each dimension into account during the calculation of Euclidean distance, we get the Standardized Euclidean distance that is usually more robust when dimensions are scaled differently.
+Canberra distance is mostly used in intrusion detection and computer security and is a metric suitable for when the data is scattered around the origin.
+Jaccard similarity works on binary data and calculates similarity based on whether a feature is present or not.
+This metric can also be generalized for use with numeric values.
+The last metric we considered is the Hub Promoted Index (HPI) that was designed originally for quantifying the topological overlap between pairs of nodes in a network~(\cite{zhou2009hpi}).
+We generalized the metric, as shown in Table~\ref{tab:metrics}, to be used alongside the proposed hashing scheme.